Understanding the performance management cycle: A guide for employers

 • Assisting in creating performance improvement plans (as needed) and continuing to monitor and support progress

-Employees are primarily on the receiving end of the activities that take place in the performance management cycle.
-However, HR and management should also solicit feedback from employees in the form of 360-degree reviews as well as pulse surveys.
-This is vital to make sure that the performance management system is driving employee engagement.
+Employees are primarily on the receiving end of the performance management cycle.
+However, HR and management should also solicit feedback from employees in the form of 360-degree reviews and pulse surveys.
+This is vital to ensure that the performance management system is driving employee engagement.

-In addition, there are several ways in which employees can participate in their own career development and contribute to improving the performance management process.
+In addition, there are several ways for employees to participate in their own career development and contribute to improving the performance management process.

 This involves: